nyukat/mammography_metarepository/README.md

   * [AUC ROC (area under the receiver operating characteristic curve)](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.roc_auc_score.html)
   * [AUC PR (area under the precision-recall curve)](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_recall_curve.html)

-In addition to the above metrics, the metarepository will also generate plots for precision-recall curves and ROC curves at both the image- (if applicable) and breast-levels.
+In addition to the above metrics, the metarepository will also generate plots for precision-recall curves and ROC curves at both the image (if applicable) and breast-levels.
 The locations of these images will be outputted to the terminal along with the metrics.
 Also, we provide 95% confidence intervals calculated by bootstrapping with 2,000 replicates.

 ### What results should be expected on the sample images with the supported models?